Examples and definitions

 • Abuse of power

-• Disparaging the person’s work or qualifications
+• Disparaging someone’s work or qualifications

 • Withholding necessary information